 Anthropic says Opus 4.6 beats both GPT-5.2 and Gemini 3 Pro on most benchmarks.
 The model outperforms GPT-5.2 by about 144 Elo points on general reasoning.
 On legal tasks (BigLaw Bench), it scored 90.2%.
 On life sciences, it performed nearly twice as well as the previous Opus.

-The security angle is also worth noting.
+The security angle is interesting too.
 Anthropic says Claude Opus 4.6 found over 500 previously unknown vulnerabilities in open source code using just its default capabilities.
 That’s both impressive and a little unsettling.

 What This Means for You